wjuseck/swift-functions-readme-ios-apply-000/README.md

 > It does not matter how slowly you go as long as you do not stop. ~[Confucius](https://en.wikipedia.org/wiki/Confucius)

+## Overview

+In this lesson we'll define, create, and call functions that take one and zero arguments.

-## Learning Objectives - The student should be able to...
+## Learning Objectives

-* Explain that a function is a **self-contained** chunk of code that performs a **specific** task.
-A function should do one thing and one thing well.
+* Explain that a function is a **self-contained** chunk of code that performs a **specific** task
-* Explain that a function has a name that identifies what it does, and that name is used to "call" the function to perform its task when needed.
+* Call functions using the function name
-* Break down the various parts of a function.
+* Break down the various parts of a function
 * Create functions that takes no arguments and functions that take one argument

 ## Functions